 - If the mother presents with blocked ducts, helps loosen clumps or mastitis - light smooth massage strokes are performed (never do vigorous massage of any kind on breast tissue)

 Postpartum care, though often overlooked in our western culture, is an important part of completing the birthing process.
 Many medical experts say that regular massage is an excellent stress buster and a mood elevator, thus helping with baby blues and post-natal depression.
 Often mothers must take it upon themselves to ensure that they are receiving the emotional and physical support that they will need following their pregnancy and the delivery of their babes.
 A good massage whilst baby is sleeping or being cared for is all one needs to have a break, to have some alone time, boosting and building your energy, so you can gain fresh strength to meet the new demands of your new family.

-3 Postpartum sessions using specialised aromatherapy oils & techniques R1600
+3 x Postpartum sessions using specialised aromatherapy oils & techniques (upfront payment) R1650

 History of Postpartum Massage

 The most ancient documented information on postnatal massage comes from the wonderfully diverse Indian culture where even today, mums and newborns are confined and given daily massages for up to 40 days.